 Blank Rome’s highly regarded trusts and estates practice represents clients in all aspects of estate and business planning, estate and trust administration, and estate and tax litigation.
 Our clients include entrepreneurs, Fortune 500 executives, professionals, other high-net-worth individuals, and both traditional and nontraditional families.

 Our practice extends well beyond the preparation of traditional wills and trusts.
-We view ourselves as “family business advisors” whose collaboration with our clients’ accountants, investment advisors, financial planners, and life insurance professionals enables us to tailor the most appropriate and tax-effective plan for asset management, business succession planning, and the transmission of wealth to subsequent generations.
+We view ourselves as “family business advisers” whose collaboration with our clients’ accountants, investment advisers, financial planners, and life insurance professionals enables us to tailor the most appropriate and tax-effective plan for asset management, business succession planning, and the transmission of wealth to subsequent generations.
 Blank Rome advises clients in all aspects of their estate planning, including: individual and business tax matters, choice of business entity, business succession planning, intellectual property issues, family law issues (including pre- and post-nuptial agreements and estate and gift tax consequences of proposed divorce settlements); retirement benefit planning, insurance, and real estate issues.
 We employ the appropriate estate and business planning tools for our clients, which include:

 In addition to the sophisticated tax aspects of estate planning, our attorneys assist clients in fulfilling their non-tax incentives to estate planning and wealth preservation, such as liability concerns, centralized management of assets, and continuity in transfer of assets, especially in jurisdictions with stringent probate formalities, and creation of trusts for unmarried couples.